 Supporting the duct leakage testing requirement in the 2019 CMC will require coordination with the California Building Standards Commission and potentially other state agencies.
-At the time this Final CASE Report was published for public review, it is not certain if the revisions to clarify the testing requirements in the 2019 CMC would appear in Nonresidential Appendix 7 (NA7) to Title 24, Part 6 or as revisions to the code language in Section 603.1.10 in the CMC.
+At the time this Draft CASE Report was published for public review, it is not certain if the revisions to clarify the testing requirements in the 2019 CMC would appear in Nonresidential Appendix 7 (NA7) to Title 24, Part 6 or as revisions to the code language in Section 603.1.10 in the CMC.
+The proposed changes to Title 24, Part 6 presented in this report can be modified to provide the same clarifications within the CMC.